scrapy-plugins/scrapy-jsonschema/README.rst

 If you use this item definition in a spider and if the pipeline is enabled, generated items that do no follow the schema will be dropped.
-In the (unrealistice) example spider below, one of the items only contains the "name", and "id" and "price" are missing::
+In the (unrealistic) example spider below, one of the items only contains the "name", and "id" and "price" are missing::

     class ExampleSpider(scrapy.Spider):